-script communities could considered Designated if " The

-be limited. relevant public authority in the

-Territory confirms that the

-language is used in official

-communications of the relevant

-public authority and serves as a

-language of administration" (see

-section 4.2.2 (c)).

-Hence whether a language is

-Designated is a national/local

-matter, the consideration about

-usability is also a local matter.
+language that "has a legal status in the Territory or that serves as a language of administration" (section 4.2.2).
+It is further proposed that a language is considered Designated if "The relevant public authority in the Territory confirms that the language is used in official communications of the relevant public authority and serves as a language of administration" (see section 4.2.2 (c)).
+Hence whether a language is Designated is a national/local matter, the consideration about usability is also a local matter.